d3christ/spanwiki/wiki/manual/svm.md

 parameter of C = 0.001 best classified stimulation versus no stimulation at a peak value of 82% accuracy."

-Sample Figures (cf. Ferenczi et al., 2016, Science, supplement):
+Sample Figure (cf. Ferenczi et al., 2016, Science, supplement):